Henauxg/bevy_quinnet/README.md

         .run();
 ```

-- You can then use the `Server` resource to start the listening server:
+- You can then use the `QuinnetServer` resource to start the listening server:

 ```rust
 fn start_listening(mut server: ResMut<QuinnetServer>) {